shortdark/num-of-posts/post-volume-stats/readme.txt

 3. You can view the stats for each year individually.
 This shows the same blog with stats for one year selected.

 == Changelog ==

+= 3.0.06 =

+* Bug fix - allowed top line of bar chart if it is on the boundary of the chart.
+* I18n improvements.
+* Added "Category" and "Tag" admin subpages.
+* Tidied.

+= 3.0.05 =

+* Bug fixes.

+= 3.0.04 =

+* Added lines and legends to the bar charts.

 = 3.0.03 =